Charlotte Workers’ Compensation Attorneys

 If you’ve been injured in a work-related accident, you may be facing issues you hoped you would never have to deal with.
 Workers’ compensation claims can be complex and require you to comply with specific statutory procedures in order to protect your rights.

 Without guidance from an experienced attorney, you may lose valuable rights and fail to receive the compensation necessary for you and your family.
-The attorneys at Price, Petho & Anderson P.L.L.C. have the knowledge and experience necessary to guide you through your workers’ compensation claim.
+The attorneys at Price, Petho & Associates P.L.L.C. have the knowledge and experience necessary to guide you through your workers’ compensation claim.